National Cadet Corps (India): Air Wing Activities

-Youth Exchange Programme
+Youth Exchange Programme (YEP)

 The aim of YEP is a country-to-country exchange of cadets belonging to NCC or other equivalent government or youth organizations of friendly countries and participation in various activities and appreciation of each other's socio-economic and cultural realities.
-More than 150 cadets proceed abroad on YEP annually.
+More than 100 cadets proceed abroad on YEP annually.
+It is the most prestigious camp in NCC.